Bolton and Leigh Railway: Construction and opening

 In 1826 work began on the construction of the railway starting from Bolton levelling the ground for the line up to Chequerbent under the supervision of local engineer, Robert Daglish.

 The B&LR found it needed to revise some of the clauses set out in the original act of Parliament and they prepared a second bill in 1828.
-The second act Bolton and Leigh Railway Act 1828 (9 Geo.
-4. c. viii) received assent on 26 March 1828.
+The second act, the Bolton and Leigh Railway Act 1828 (9 Geo.
+4. c. viii), received assent on 26 March 1828.
 (Note: Local and Personal Act, 9 George IV, c. viii: An Act for amending and enlarging the Powers and Provisions of an Act relating to the Bolton and Leigh Railway.)
 This Act enlarged the company's powers, and it authorised the raising of an additional £25,000 to meet the increased costs of construction as well as specifying the track gauge for the railway as being 4 ft 8 in between the inside edges of the rails, as well as 5 ft 1 in between the outside edges.
 Sometime after this the line became a standard gauge line at 4 ft 8+1/2 in.

 The acts of Parliament for the B&LR also authorised branch lines at the Bolton end, to the Union Foundry on Deansgate, to William Hulton's coal yard at Great Moor Street and to the Manchester, Bolton and Bury Canal.
 The branch to the canal was never built and the branches to Great Moor Street and Deansgate opened for freight in 1829.